 Gently whisk heavy cream, salt, and liqueur into the milk mixture.

 Pour the mixture into the prepared ramekins, cover with plastic wrap, and cool in the refrigerator for 3 hours or more.

-To remove the syllabub from the ramekin, dip the sides and bottom of the ramekins in warm water for 10 seconds or so.
+To remove the syllabub from the ramekin, dip the sides and bottom in warm water for 10 seconds or so.
 Place a small plate over the top of the ramekin, hold the two dishes together, and flip over so the syllabub will sit on the plate.
-Do not worry if it does not come out of the ramekin,; it is still delicious.
+Do not worry if it does not come out of the ramekin; it is still delicious.